decretist/Dissertation/Chapter4/burrows.md

 to the author Gratian.
 Population standard deviation was therefore the appropriate statistical technique to apply to visualize word frequency variations among/between samples within that population.

-(Explain that 2-D viz separated the population into R1, R2, and other [define].)

 ---